 Here are a few prime examples of how the experts (or some “handy” homeowner) remove ice dams from a house:

 Homeowners have started to battle ice dam formation by installing heat cable systems.
 As you can likely guess, heat cables help melt any snow and prevent the melted snow from freezing on roofs.
-Several different models can be found to outfit your house at popular home improvement retailers like Home Depot or Lowes.
+Several different models can be found to outfit your house at popular home improvement retailers.

 Although heating cables can be helpful, it’s important to note that this isn’t the most effective way to eliminate ice dams from your house.
 It often takes a long time to melt the snow, making it challenging to keep up with any temperature fluctuations.
 Additionally, running heating cable systems throughout the winter season can rack up an expensive electricity bill, so it’s better to consider ice dam steaming instead.